Dear visitors and exhibitors of the World Model Expo 2021 (!)

-- Participation fee for the WME contest is € 22.50 (incentive included) for pre-registered participants and € 35 for registrations made on July 3 or 4 at the show.
+- Participation fee for the WME contest is € 22.50 (comemmorative gift included) for pre-registered participants and € 35 for registrations made on July 2 or 3 at the show.

 - The contest participation fee does not include the entrance fee to the show!
 You can obtain entry tickets separately online or at the tickets counters at the show.

-- Model-pick up at the WME 2020 will be under guidance.
+- Model-pick up at the WME 2021 will be under guidance.
 Again, for security reasons we cannot allow all participants at once to collect their models.
 A maximum number of participants will be allowed into the contest area from 15:30 onwards.
-When leaving the contest area with your models you will be required to show the models and your registration list (which you receive during registration) to the contest security stewards on duty.
+When leaving the contest area with your models you will be required to show the models and your registration- or owners list (which you receive during registration) to the contest security stewards on duty.

 There are two options for entering the competition:

 Through the online registration application EMPEROR, from 1 Marchl until 20 June 2021, 22:00 hrs, CET.